VeeraKalakota/Veera_2025/navigation/about.md

     }
 </script>

-# My Journey Through Life
+## My Journey Through Life
 - Went to Monterey Ridge Elementary School
 - Transition to middle school was difficult for me
-    - So many new changes ...
+    - So many new changes...
 - Going into high school, I was scared
     - New faces, new teachers, different schedules
     - Overall, it wasn't that bad.
 Teachers helped me, made new friends, and quickly adapted to schedule changes.

+## Culture, Family, and More
+- Family originated from India, but parents immigrated here for college
+- Me and my brother were both born here and raised in California
+- I like to play badminton, stay healthy, and have fun with peers and family members

+I took this class because I wanted to explore new fields.
+For me, I was told that I was a natural leader, and very good at picking up things that I liked.
+These included fields like sports, math, and science.
+Other subjects were challeging, but managed to pick them up and embrace them.
+Stepping in to high school, I did not have a single clue on how to code.
+Because of Mr. Mortensen and my friends, I am able to enjoy a topic that I had never even considered.